 Use of the Full Form of PASSporT

-IETF RFC 8225 [Ref 6] supports the use of both full and compact forms of the PASSporT token in the Identity header.
-The full form of the PASSporT token shall be used in accordance with IETF RFC 8443 [Ref 8].
+IETF RFC 8225 [Ref 6] supports the use of both full and compact forms of the PASSporT in the Identity header.
+The full form of the PASSporT shall be used in accordance with IETF RFC 8443 [Ref 8].

 Other Considerations